gugugu-469/EMR-LLM/README.md

 [**English**](./README.md) | [**中文**](./README_zh.md)
 # EMR-LLM
-This repository is the official implementation of **EMR-LLM**, which is model proposed in a paper: **Improving Clinical Expertise in Large Language Models Using Electronic Medical Records**.
+This repository is the official implementation of **EMR-LLM**, which is model proposed in a paper: **Large Language Model for Clinical Data Governance**.

 # Brief introduction
 we propose **EMR-LLM**, an LLM designed for electronic medical records, capable of fully comprehending the complex structure of EMRs and critical clinical numerical data.